 The Economic Policy Institute (EPI) is a research institution funded, chaired, and promoted by labor unions and labor union supporters.
 The Institute distributes research studies supporting the labor union agenda by promoting international trade restrictions, substantial increases in minimum wages, and claims that public sector union employees are underpaid.

 While it asserts that it is nonpartisan for tax reasons, Economic Policy Institute has close ties to current and former Democratic Party officeholders.
 Its founders include two Democratic Secretaries of Labor, Ray Marshall and Robert Reich, who continue to sit on EPI’s board.
 A third, Alexis Herman, also sits on EPI’s board.
-Minnesota Democratic-Farmer-Labor Party U.S. Representative Keith Ellison, a firm ally of organized labor, is also an EPI board member.
+Minnesota Attorney General and former U.S. Representative Keith Ellison, a firm ally of organized labor, was also an EPI board member as of 2014.
 Democratic National Committee chair and Obama administration Secretary of Labor Tom Perez has also been added to the EPI board.

 The Institute aligns so closely with labor unions in large part because it is a creature of the labor movement.
 EPI’s board of directors included 10 international union presidents as of 2014, and AFL-CIO president Richard Trumka serves as EPI’s chairman.
 The connections with labor also come in funding: In unions’ 2015 fiscal years, contributions from labor totaled $1,648,993.
 According to EPI, 29 percent of its contributions from the 2013-2016 period came from labor unions.